AlexsLemonade/OpenPBTA-analysis/figures/README.md

 ## Color Palette Usage

 This project has a set of unified color palettes.
-There are six sets of hex color keys to be used for all final figures.
-They are created by running `scripts/color-palettes.R` which creates 6 TSV files in the `figures/palettes` folder.
+There are 6 sets of hex color keys to be used for all final figures, stored as 6 TSV files in the `figures/palettes` folder.
-Each palette TSV file has two columns of data: `hex_codes` and `color_names`.
 `hex_codes` contains the colors to be passed to your plotting code and `color_names` contains short descriptors of each color (e.g. `gradient_1`, or `divergent_neutral`).
-Each palette contains an `na_color` that is the same color in all palettes it is always the last value in the list.
+Each palette contains an `na_color` that is the same color in all palettes.
+This color should be used for all `NA` values.
+`na_color` is always the last value in the  palette.
-So depending on the circumstance, if `na_color` is not needed or will be supplied to a plot's argument in a different way, you can use a `dplyr::filter(hex_code != "na_color")` to remove the `na_color`.
+If `na_color` is not needed or is be supplied separately to a plotting function, you can use a `dplyr::filter(hex_code != "na_color")` to remove `na_color`.
-Biospecimens without a `short_histology` designation are assigned the `NA` color for this project.
+Biospecimens without a `short_histology` designation are coded as `none` and assigned the `na_color` in `palettes/histology_color_palette.tsv`.

 | Palette File Name | HEX color key | Color Notes | Variable application |
 |--------------|--------------------|-----------|----------------------|